itsubaki/quasar-ai-agent/README.md

 # quasar-ai-agent

-A quasar AI agent that is an expert in quantum computation and quantum information, capable of running OpenQASM code.
+An AI agent that is an expert in quantum computation and quantum information, capable of running OpenQASM code.

 ## Examples